-The Board shall have all powers and duties of a legislative body specifically conferred or imposed by this Charter or the laws of the City or State or United States and all other powers and duties fairly incident to those specifically conferred or imposed.
-Consistent with this Charter and the laws of the City and State and United States, the powers of the Board shall include, but not limited to, the following powers: to enact, amend, or repeal ordinances; to create, consolidate, or abolish offices or boards, commissions, or other bodies and to define their powers and duties; to provide for the preservation of the order, peace, safety, health, and welfare of the City and its inhabitants; to determine and set, upon the recommendation of the Mayor, the compensation of all elected and appointed officials of the City and all City employees; to regulate the borrowing of money by the City; to issue such bonds or notes as may be required for the proper conduct of the business of the City; and to exercise the powers as granted by Connecticut General Statute Section 7-194, as amended from time to time.
+The Board of Aldermen shall have all powers and duties of a legislative body specifically conferred or imposed by this Charter or the laws of the City, State of Connecticut, or the United States and all other powers and duties fairly incident to those specifically conferred or imposed.
+Consistent with this Charter and the laws of the City, State of Connecticut and the United States, the powers of the Board of Aldermen shall include, but not limited to, the following powers: to enact, amend, or repeal ordinances; to create, consolidate, or abolish offices or boards, commissions, or other bodies and to define their powers and duties not defined in this Charter; to provide for the preservation of the order, peace, safety, health, and welfare of the City and its inhabitants; to determine and set, upon the recommendation of the Mayor, the compensation of all elected and appointed officials of the City and all City employees; to regulate the borrowing of money by the City; to issue such bonds or notes as may be required for the proper conduct of the business of the City; and to exercise the powers as granted by Connecticut General Statute Section 7-194, as amended from time to time.